Edwardzzz-c/pytrak/README.md

 ros driver for trakstar magnetic tracker

 Instructions to run (11/10/2023, AEC):
+(make sure trakstar power is on and status light is a constant green)
 ```
 roscore
-roslaunch trakstar.launch (make sure trakstar power is on and status light is a constant green)
+roslaunch trakstar trakstar.launch
 ```

 you're done!
 Transforms should be published on topic /tf.
 Check rviz.